ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 intrinsically-typed representation is noticeably harder than on a raw syntax.

-As for correctness of AD, as we mentioned already: it takes about 20 lines of code to define all the AD rules (lines 979-830).
+As for correctness of AD, as we mentioned above: it takes about 20 lines of code to define all the AD rules (lines 979-830).
 Most of these rules are book-standard (e.g. `(f + g)' = f' + g'`), the only non-trivial part here is the chain rule for lets.
 It is non-trivial because we are working in intrinsic